India's 2018 gold demand forecast as high as 800 tonnes, below 10-year average - WGC

 The government moves have disrupted the business of the small jewellers that account for nearly two-thirds of India’s total sales, Somasundaram said.

-“More changes are coming in like hall marking, responsible gold sourcing, all this will continue to disrupt the industry...
+“More changes are coming in like hallmarking, responsible gold sourcing, all this will continue to disrupt the industry ...
 It will take two years for India to reach normal demand level,” he said.

 Gold is a mainstay of Indian culture, serving as the primary vehicle for household savings for hundreds of millions of people in Asia’s third-largest economy.

-Gold demand in the country rose 9 percent in 2017 from 2016 to 726.9 tonnes as jewellery demand rose 12 percent from a year ago, the WGC said in a report published on Tuesday.
+Gold demand in the country rose 9 percent in 2017 from 2016 to 726.9 tonnes as jewellery demand increased 12 percent from a year ago, the WGC said in a report published on Tuesday.

+India’s imports of gold dore jumped 73 percent in 2017 from the year before to a record 245.7 tonnes as the import tax on the semi-pure alloy made by miners is 0.65-percent lower than on refined gold, Somasundaram said.

+Dore imports will remain robust even in 2018 due to the duty difference and huge installed refining capacity of 1,450 tonnes, he said.

+Gold smuggling in India has surged since India raised its import duty to 10 percent in August, 2013 in an effort to narrow a gaping current account deficit.

+Smugglers brought around 120 tonnes of gold into the country in 2017, with nearly the same amount expected in 2018 unless the government reduces the import tax, Somasundaram said.

-Reporting by Rajendra Jadhav Editing by Christian Schmollinger
+Reporting by Rajendra Jadhav Editing by Christian Schmollinger and Joseph Radford